w3c/wpub/explainers/audio-explainer.md

 #### [DAISY Talking Books](http://www.daisy.org/daisypedia/daisy-digital-talking-book)

-*editorial note: do we have input from DAISY on the current status of this?*
+*Editorial note: do we have input from DAISY on the current status of this?*

 #### HTML Custom Elements